CWood-sdf/banana.nvim/README.md

 # Banana.nvim

-A blazingly fast html renderer for neovim
+A blazingly fast html renderer that allows you to write uis for neovim in html

 > [!CAUTION]
 >